 Your pay frequency must comply with state requirements.
 California mandates semi-monthly minimum.
 New York requires weekly pay for hourly teams.
 Missing these requirements triggers immediate violations.

-For restaurants and retail businesses, accurate time tracking becomes critical.
-Manual timesheets create errors, especially with overtime calculations.
+For small businesses, accurate time tracking becomes critical.
+Manual timesheets create errors, especially with overtime calculations, which is why many business owners switch to time clock software to keep time tracking compliant.

 Three mandatory federal withholdings apply to every paycheck: federal income tax, Social Security, and Medicare.